2015 American League Division Series: Game 5

 This game also started a series of bad blood between Toronto and Texas.
-The next season, in a regular season game in Arlington, Odor and Bautista got into a fight out at second base after the latter slid into the former's underside to prevent a double play.
+The next season, in a regular season game in Arlington, Bautista was hit by pitch, then Odor and Bautista got into a fight out at second base after the latter slid into the former's underside to prevent a double play.
 Odor punched Bautista in the face and was ejected, while Bautista was also ejected for fighting.
-Several other players were ejected, and lots more were suspended.
-The two teams faced each other in the ALDS again in 2016, and the Jays won in a 3-game sweep.
+Several other players were ejected, and several more were suspended with Odor for eight games (later reduced to seven) and Bautista for one.
+The two teams faced each other in the ALDS again in 2016, and the Blue Jays won in a 3-game sweep; in Game 1 Bautista hit a three-run home run and then emphatically slammed down the bat in celebration.